jocosocial/twitarr/rest_documentation.md

         "error": "stream_post_id_string  is not a valid parent id" # stream_post_id_string will be replaced with the posted parent id
     }
     ```
+  * HTTP 403 if parent_id is included, the matching parent post is locked, and the user is not moderator or higher
+    ```
+    { "status": "error", "error": "Post is locked." }
+    ```
 * status_code_with_error_list - HTTP 400 with a list of problems
   ```
     {